 2. Now back up the Default folder to another location and then delete this folder.

-Now reset Chrome browser to default settings by following steps below.
+Now reset the Chrome browser to default settings by following the steps below.

 - Open Google Chrome then click the three dots on the upper right corner and click on Settings.